 - View, print, distribute, display, send, or receive images, text, or graphics of obscene materials or material that violates laws relating to child pornography.

 - Disseminate or display to minors materials that may be harmful to minors.
-The display of obscene graphics or graphics that may be harmful to minors is illegal under Wisconsin Statues 944.21 and 948.11.
+The display of obscene graphics or graphics that may be harmful to minors is illegal under Wisconsin Statutes 944.21 and 948.11.

 - Transmit threatening or harassing material.